Meet our speakers for The UA Global Summit 2020

 Lord Mayor Hazel Chu

 Hazel Chu is a Green Party councillor for the Pembroke ward and the current Lord Mayor of Dublin.
 Born in Ireland to parents from Hong Kong, she is the first elected councillor of Chinese heritage in Ireland.
 A graduate from The Honorable Society of Kings Inns and UCD Smurfit School, she has worked in New York, Hong Kong and Sydney.
-She is the National Coordinator for the Green Party, Chair of the Exec and Spokesperson for Enterprise.
+She was formerly the National Coordinator for the Green Party, Chair of the Exec and Spokesperson for Enterprise.
 In her spare time Cllr.
 Chu advocates on issues of diversity and equality on various media platforms.

 Edwina Fitzmaurice is the Global Customer Officer for EY Technology responsible for the customer and product strategy and delivery of EY’s technology products and solutions around the world.
 Edwina has a BSc Computer Science and Masters Degree from Trinity College Dublin and she has completed executive education at Harvard Business School, INSEAD Business School, London Business School and Kellogg Business School.
 Edwina was the Chair of the Irish Computer Society and has held a host of non-executive director positions on boards in the US and Europe and was named as one of the Irish American Top 100 Business Leaders.
 She is a passionate advocate for diversity and inclusion in business.